elitenomad/zen-search/README.md

    output is displayed, the tool will reset to the first option of `Search Zendesk`
 6. Took liberty to establish relationship between entities.
 7. Ensure Validations around the files and the attributes provided (TODO)
-8. Pagination is something i wanted to consider but ended up not implementing it in the end.
+8. Pagination is something i wanted to consider.
+I am displaying the total output currently with the design
 9. Found it tricky to implement indexing for created_at, group by dates and write range queries.
 Due to limited time i am sticking with total lookup of the records when queried by date.